Tombert/frameworkeyPromiseEdition/README.md

 Admin Control Panel for Page Management, User Management, Feedback Form, etc.

 ###### @todo
-Figure out a plugin system where sets of functionality are components (promised based?)
+Figure out a plugin system where sets of functionality are components (promised based?).
+Plugins are pre-made que's of actions.
+You can then mix/match actions from plugins